 - not advising the Court of all facts readily available to Defendant and its counsel, such as that Plaintiff’s contact with the Defendant and that his business extended beyond the time frame Plaintiff worked for Defendant.

-Moreover, even if all of Defendant’s generalized allegations are true (that Plaintiff’s damages claims are frivolous, lack factual support, are inconsistent, or that his claims are exaggerated), none of these allegations would justify a conclusion that these proceedings were multiplied or that Plaintiff’s counsel acted in bad faith and with improper motive.
+Moreover, even if all of Defendant’s generalized allegations are true (that Plaintiff’s damages claims are frivolous, lack factual support, are inconsistent, or that his claims are exaggerated), none of these allegations would justify a conclusion that these proceedings were multiplied or that Plaintiff’s counsel acted in bad faith and with an improper motive.
 All of Defendant’s arguments are regarding the amount Plaintiff is owed.

-The court in Alliance to End Repression v.
+The Court in Alliance to End Repression v.
 City of Chicago, 899 F.3d 582, 583 (7th Cir.
 1990) ruled, in denying a Rule 11 motion against the defendant City, that “[i]t is essential to maintain the line between vigorous advocacy (which the City engaged in) and frivolous conduct.
 Hair-trigger motions for sanctions by lawyers who do not recognize this difference are themselves sanctionable.”
-The Eleventh Circuit, has similarly observed that it will “look with disfavor on a party’s use of Rule 11 or the ethical rules as combative tools.”
+The Eleventh Circuit has similarly observed that it will “look with disfavor on a party’s use of Rule 11 or the ethical rules as combative tools.”
 Autrey v.
 U.S., 889 F.2d 973, 986 (11th Cir.
 1989).